sshyran/wordpress-add-headers/readme.txt

 The plugin options can be customized by adding a small code snippet in the `functions.php` file of your theme.
 Moreover, the plugin functionality can be further customized by attaching filtering functions to the available filter hooks.

-= I've activated your plugin and my contact form and shopping cart stopped working! =
+= I've activated your plugin and my contact form and shopping cart do not seem to work! =

 Add-Headers, by default, makes your web pages cacheable for 86400 seconds (1 day).
 Consequently, special web pages that might contain elements which must be refreshed on every visit, like captchas and shopping carts, are not going to work correctly with the default settings.
 It is required to set the `cache_max_age_seconds` option to zero for those pages, so as to prevent them from being cached by caching proxies and web browsers.
 Please, make sure you check out the configuration examples on the description page.